-1) The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a flat concrete roof, accessed externally.
-Each flat has a balcony accessed from the living room.
+The external envelope of the premises is predominantly traditional brick, concrete construction, surmounted by a flat concrete roof, accessed externally.
+There is a small amount of spandrel panels under windows.
+Flats have balconies.
 These are of concrete construction with a steel balustrade and are vertically aligned.